 The best part is, you can then share these trips with others so that your travel companions can also access the reservation details.
 That way, they can help you make sure that you aren’t making any critical travel mistakes.

 Not Having the Necessary Identification

 Not being organized when you travel can also lead to not having the necessary identification with you.
-Whether it is your ID card if you are traveling domestically, or passport if you are traveling internationally, not having the necessary identification can quickly derail any trip.
+This is a travel mistake that you definitely never want to make.
+Whether it is your ID card if you are traveling domestically, or passport if you are traveling internationally, not having the necessary identification, can quickly derail any trip.

 Before you travel, make sure you check and then double-check to make sure everyone in your travel party has the necessary identification.
 This also means making sure that your identification or passport hasn’t expired and meets travel requirements.

 Starting on January 22, 2018, your ID card must comply with REAL ID standards to be eligible to be used to fly, even domestically, within the United States.
 So make sure you fully understand the REAL ID requirements before traveling.

 Also, make sure your passport is valid beyond the end date of your trip.
 Most countries require that your passport is valid for at least 6 months beyond the date your trip is set to end.
 If your passport is set to expire before then, make sure you plan enough time to get your passport renewed before you travel.

 Another way that not being organized when you travel can manifest itself in a travel mistake is with the use of outdated travel guides and travel information.
 If you aren’t vigilant about which guides and travel information you are using, it can leave you in some less than desirable situations.
 Even the best-laid plans can go awry if they were built on faulty information.